"You are not good at all with your hands: you should study literature"

 more attention, a lot of time for execution and a lot of satisfaction when assembling.
 It's an entirely different

-"Very often it'll take me three days to tool a part and then when it's
+"Very often it'll take me three days to tool a part and then when

 done I can see that it would have been better if I